-The following provisions are required for the verification of educational credentials obtained from nonaccredited dental schools (i.e., schools not accredited by the CODA or the Commission on Dental Accreditation of Canada [CDAC]).
+The following provisions are required for the verification of educational credentials obtained from nonaccredited dental schools (i.e., schools not accredited by CODA or the Commission on Dental Accreditation of Canada [CDAC]).
 Candidates must have official dental school transcripts verified by Educational Credential Evaluators, Inc. (ECE).

-If a candidate does not have a DENTPIN®, they must register for one through the DENTPIN homepage prior to submitting an ECE report.
+If a candidate does not have a DENTPIN®, they must register for one through ADA.org/DENTPIN prior to submitting an ECE report.
 The ADAT Program will discard ECE reports that cannot be matched to a DENTPIN using candidate supplied name and date of birth.
+ECE prepares evaluation reports that identify U.S. equivalents of educational qualifications earned in other countries.